sendgrid/sendgrid-php/USAGE.md

 ```
 ## Retrieve Subuser Reputations

 Subuser sender reputations give a good idea how well a sender is doing with regards to how recipients and recipient servers react to the mail that is being received.
-When a bounce, spam report, or other negative action happens on a sent email, it will effect your sender rating.
+When a bounce, spam report, or other negative action happens on a sent email, it will affect your sender rating.

 This endpoint allows you to request the reputations for your subusers.